GROWING TREND FOR SMOKEFREE INDOOR AIR

 In the gaming industry, it’s said that change is the only constant – from game preferences and casino design to the growing focus on Millennials (which are now one-third of the U.S. population).
 Another major change underway for the gaming sector is the trend for smokefree indoor air casinos.

-Today, more than 85% of the U.S. adult population are nonsmokers – a big shift from just a decade ago.
+Today, 87% of the U.S. adult population are nonsmokers – a big shift from just a decade ago.
 There is now more awareness of the health hazards of secondhand smoke –including cancer, heart disease, heart attacks, asthma, COPD.

 Generations past might have associated indoor smoking with restaurants, bars, offices, airplanes – and casinos.
 Much has changed.
 Young adults today have largely grown up in smokefree environments and expect clean air in workplaces and public places.
 Millennial smoking rates are the lowest of any modern generation – as low as 7% in some states.
 Plus, many smokers don’t want to breathe other people’s smoke and don’t mind stepping outside to a smoking patio to light up.